All bills

 What does HB26-1152 do?

-This bill makes mid-year adjustments to the budget for Colorado's Department of Early Childhood for the 2025-2026 fiscal year.
-It is a routine 'supplemental' bill that moves money around to match actual program needs, notably adding $10 million to the Universal Preschool Program while adjusting funding for other early intervention and administrative services.
+This bill is a routine budget update that adjusts the state funding for the Colorado Department of Early Childhood for the fiscal year.
+It shifts money around to match actual costs, notably adding $10 million to the Universal Preschool Program while making slight reductions to other administrative and support areas.
+Overall, it increases the department's total budget by roughly $1.7 million using existing state and federal funds.

 What is the current status of HB26-1152?

-HB26-1152 is currently "Sent to Governor" in the 2026 Regular Session.
+HB26-1152 is currently "Signed Into Law" in the 2026 Regular Session.
 It was introduced by Emily Sirota and is assigned to the Appropriations committee.

 Who sponsors HB26-1152?